 The bills could increase costs for the Legislative Council by an unknown amount and would have no fiscal impact on local units of government.
-The amount of any increased costs to the Legislative Council would depend upon additional administrative costs and staff resources that may be required to establish and operate the Michigan Legislative State Medal Program, which would include the development, maintenance, and monitoring of the program website, the creation of four proposed medal designs for each of the medals, and the management of the nominating petitions and documents throughout the year.
+The amount of any increased costs to the Legislative Council would depend upon additional administrative costs and staff resources that may be required to establish and operate the Michigan Legislative State Medal Program, which would include the development, maintenance, and monitoring of the program website, the creation of the proposed medal designs for each of the medals, the costs of the medals, and the management of the nominating petitions and documents throughout the year.